RebornBeat/BGP-X/docs/user_guide/mesh_island_setup.md

 **Clearnet Uplink**: A gateway requires an ISP connection.
 This can be:
 - Fiber, cable, or DSL
 - Cellular (4G/5G)
-- **Satellite internet** (Starlink, Iridium, Inmarsat). **Note**: BGP-X treats commercial satellite internet as clearnet domain (0x00000001), same as fiber, just with higher latency.
-This is ideal for remote islands.
+- Satellite internet (Starlink, Iridium, Inmarsat).

 ### 3.2 Relay Nodes